elifaber/RIR_stats/README.md

   - **IC**: Interaural Coherence

 - **`calcLEF.m`**
   Computes the Lateral Energy Fraction (LEF), a spatial impression metric based on the amount of energy arriving from the sides.
-This requires an omnidirectional and a figure 8 measurement taken with the null of the figure 8 microphone pointing at the
+This requires an omnidirectional and a figure 8 measurement taken with the null of the figure 8 microphone pointing at the sound source

 - **`calcRT.m`**
   Estimates the reverberation time (T20, T30, or any other user specified decay value.)
 It can also calculate EDT